DiamondLightSource/pymalcolm/docs/tutorials/detector.rst

     :noindex:

-In our case we will produce a main dataset, with a detector of the dimensions given when we instantiated the part, and a sum dataset which will provide a suitable single point for each detector frame to live visualize the scan.
+In our case we will produce a main dataset, with a detector of the dimensions given when we instantiated the part, a sum dataset which will provide a suitable single point for each detector frame to live visualize the scan, and the axis setpoints of everything that moves in the scan.

 Hooking into run()
 ------------------